xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 You can view the change details at [this article's Git history](https://github.com/xen0n/xen0n.github.io/commits/main/content/posts/tinkering/loongarch-faq.en.md).

+* 2022-04-21: Minor updates.
+    - Updated the upstreaming progress section.
+    - Added external link to the Gentoo/LoongArch project.
+    - LoongArch's Chinese name may already be decided.
 * 2022-03-30: Updated the upstreaming progress section.
 * 2022-03-06: Added several more topics; minor tweaks all over.
 * 2022-02-21: (English version only) Added note on the meanings of "loong" and "Loongson".